neighbourhoodie/nh-systemd/doc-migration/source/includes/standard-options.rst

    immediately, and the special value ``list`` will list known values along with the numerical signal numbers and the program will exit immediately.

-.. inlcusion-end-marker-do-not-remove signal
+.. inclusion-end-marker-do-not-remove signal

-.. inlcusion-marker-do-not-remove image-policy-open
+.. inclusion-marker-do-not-remove image-policy-open

 ``--image-policy=<policy>``
 ---------------------------